Experienced Guidance Through Your Divorce

 Additionally, if spouses can agree to most of the divorce terms, they will not have to put their futures in the hands of a stranger.
 A judge will try to be as fair as possible when dividing marital property.
 However, they might not understand your specific needs or consider each spouse’s preferences.

-However, uncontested divorces are not the right decision for every couple.
-If you have a history of domestic abuse in your family, or you and your spouse cannot put aside differences to work together, litigation may be a better option.
+Uncontested divorces are not the right decision for every couple though.
+If you have a history of domestic abuse in your family or you and your spouse cannot put aside differences and work together, litigation may be a better option.

 You may also consider divorce mediation or arbitration.
 During both of these processes, an outside party is brought in to help you and your spouse think through each aspect of the divorce and find a solution outside of court.
 This can save you both time and money.